Includes Roan Mtn, Grassy Ridge Bald, Max Patch & the Great Smoky Mountains.

 Roan Highlands / Roan Mountain State Park

 Grassy Ridge, along the eastern flank of Roan Mountain, is the longest stretch of grassy bald in the Appalachian Mountains.
 For hikers this is a relatively easy destination for those starting from Carvers Gap, located on State Route TN-143 and NC-261, which connects the towns of Roan Mountain, Tennessee and Bakersville, North Carolina.

 Due to the massive size of Roan Mountain, let me explain a little bit about the geography of the area.

 First off, the Roan Highlands, which is traversed by the Appalachian Trail, is separate from Roan Mountain State Park, which is located roughly 8 miles north of Carvers Gap.

 Roan Mountain comprises the greater part of the Roan Highlands, a 20-mile massif stretching from Big Rock Creek in the west, to U.S. Route 19 in the east.
 Most of the massif lies along the Tennessee-North Carolina border.

-Roan Mountain itself contains five mountain peaks, and is divided into two sections by Carvers Gap.
+Roan Mountain itself contains five sub-peaks, and is divided into two sections by Carvers Gap.
 To the west of Carvers Gap are Roan High Bluff and Roan High Knob, with Tollhouse Gap and Rhododendron Gardens lying between the two peaks.